 Car clubs typically charge an annual fee, usually between £60 and £100, and then an hourly rate, typically starting from around £5.

 Car clubs are ensuring cars are thoroughly cleaned after each use to prevent the spread of coronavirus.
-Costs to join a car club vary depending on where you live and which provider you choose, but there’s typically a £60 annual membership fee, with hourly costs to rent a car ranging from about £3.50 to around £6.
+Costs to join a car club vary depending on where you live and which provider you choose, but there’s typically a one-off joining fee of between £25 and £60, with hourly costs to rent a car ranging from about £3.50 to around £6.
 Car clubs in the UK include Zipcar.com and Enterprisecarclub.co.uk.

 Think about switching from four wheels to two